 - Quality Implementation Working Group on Q8, Q9 and Q10 Questions & Answers (R4) (November 2010).

 About The Author:

-Peter H. Calcott, Ph.D., is president and CEO of Calcott Consulting LLC, which is focused on delivering solutions to pharmaceutical and biotechnology companies in the areas of corporate strategy, supply chain, quality, clinical development, regulatory affairs, corporate compliance, and enterprise e-solutions.
-He is also an academic program developer for the University of California, Berkeley in biotechnology and pharmaceutics postgraduate programs.
-Previously, he was executive VP at PDL BioPharma, where he was responsible for development and implementation of quality and compliance strategy across the corporation.
-He has held numerous positions in quality and compliance, research and development, regulatory affairs, process development, and manufacturing at pharmaceutical companies including Chiron, Immunex, SmithKline Beecham, and Bayer.
+Peter H. Calcott, D.Phil., is president and CEO of Calcott Consulting LLC, which delivers solutions to pharmaceutical and biotechnology companies in the areas of corporate strategy, supply chain, quality, clinical development, regulatory affairs, corporate compliance, and enterprise e-solutions.
+He has also served as an expert witness.
+He also teaches at the University of California, Berkeley in the biotechnology and pharmaceutics postgraduate programs.
+Previously, he was executive VP at PDL BioPharma, chief quality officer at Chiron and Immunex Corporations, and director of quality assurance for SmithKline Beecham and for Bayer.
+He has also held positions in R&D, regulatory affairs, process development, and manufacturing at other major pharmaceutical companies.
 He has successfully licensed products in the biologics, drugs, and device sectors on all six continents.
-Dr. Calcott holds a doctorate in microbial physiology and biochemistry from the University of Sussex in England.
+Calcott holds a doctorate in microbial physiology and biochemistry from the University of Sussex in England.
 He has been a consultant for more than 20 years to government, industry, and academia.